OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

 The mandatory arguments of SkillModel are:

 * model_dict: dictionary that defines the model (usually loaded from a json file).
 See :ref:`model_specs` for details.
 * dataset: a pandas dataframe in long format.
-It has to contain columns that identify the period and individual.
-The names of these columns are indicated as 'period_identifier' and 'person_identifier' in the general section of the model dictionary.
-The default values are 'period' and 'id'.
+Needs to have a MultiIndex in which the first level indicates the individual and the second the period.
 * estimator: a string that can take the values 'wa' (Wiswall Agostinelli Estimator) and 'chs' (Cunha, Heckman, Schennach estimator).

 Optional arguments of SkillModel are: